 Empowering people through storytelling

-Giving the LGBT community a voice in the digital age
+Giving the LGBTQ community a voice in the digital age

-We have set out in this document the proposal for my online Final Major Project detailing the story concept, sources and online treatment.
-The common theme of media convergence is inspired by Professor Seamus Simpson’s lecture during Journalism and Politics module in semester one of year three.
+We have set out in this document the proposal for our online Final Major Project detailing the story concept, sources and online treatment.
+The common theme of media convergence in LGBTQ storytelling is inspired by Professor Seamus Simpson’s lecture during Journalism and Politics module in semester one of year three.

 The group of people we will specifically focus on is the lesbian, gay, bisexual and transgender community (LGBT) to discover how they have and will become better connected and empowered through the opportunities technology offers.